Exploring the Challenge and Value of Deep Learning in Automated Skin Disease Diagnosis: Methodology

 To conduct a more comprehensive review, the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) framework was used for the literature retrieval and selection, as shown in Fig.\ref{prisma}.
 We performed 3 stages for this review.
 In the identification stage, this study searched the relevant literature through the databases of PubMed, Web of Science, IEEE Xplore, and Elsevier Science Direct, and initially obtained 810 records.
 Among them, Web of Science and Elsevier Science Direct provided more literature, contributing 314 and 335 articles, respectively, while PubMed and IEEE Xplore contributed 22 and 140 articles, respectively.
 After removing duplicates, a total of 691 articles were advanced to the next stage.
 A step-by-step screening strategy was utilized in the screening stage.
 First, 33 records of ineligible types were excluded, such as reviews, books, patents, conference abstracts, or papers without empirical data.
-Thus, the number of remaining documents is 658.
-Subsequently, 515 irrelevant studies were excluded through title and abstract screening, which either did not focus on deep learning or did not address issues related to dermatologic diagnosis, leaving 143 remaining for full-text assessment.
+This resulted in 658 documents.
+Subsequently, 515 irrelevant studies were excluded through title and abstract screening, as they either did not focus on deep learning or did not address dermatological diagnosis, leaving 143 articles for full-text assessment.
 In the final stage of eligibility assessment, we further excluded 44 papers with two main problems: first, the studies did not address dermatological diseases, and second, although the studies used deep learning, they did not address the core challenges, such as data imbalance and feature complexity.
-Then, 98 studies were included in the review analysis.
-Finally, 91 articles were included after more detailed reading.
+Initially, 98 studies met the inclusion criteria.
+Upon a secondary rigorous quality check, 7 additional studies were excluded due to insufficient data or lack of relevance, resulting in a final set of 91 articles included in this review.
 Zotero is utilized for literature collation and analysis.
+This structured and reproducible screening process minimizes selection bias and ensures that the included studies form a transparent and methodologically consistent evidence base for the subsequent analysis.

+Instead of the usage of standard PRISMA screening procedure, the studies included in this review are organized according to four fundamental challenges frequently encountered in automated dermatological diagnosis, including complex features, image noise, intra and inter-class similarity, and data imbalance.
+This challenge-oriented structure allows the literature to be examined not merely by model type or algorithmic category like conventional surveys, but by the specific diagnostic obstacles each study seeks to address.
+Such a mapping facilitates a clearer comparison across heterogeneous methods and highlights how different technical strategies converge on common clinical difficulties.
+Consequently, this approach facilitates a more coherent synthesis of evidence throughout the review.